The Many Benefits of Cat Ownership

 Health Benefits of Cat Ownership

-- Kids who grow up with a cat in the home are less likely to develop allergies and asthma, thanks to the early exposure to pet dander and the opportunity to build up antibodies to dander.
+Children who grow up with a cat are less likely to develop allergies and asthma.
+This is because early exposure to pet dander helps them build up necessary antibodies.

 As anyone who shares life with a cat already knows, there are many other benefits of cat ownership, including: